 Wisdom teeth, or third molars, are the final teeth to develop in the mouth, usually in our late teens or early twenties.
 The 4 wisdom teeth are the last teeth in the back of your mouth – top and bottom.
-Not everyone has wisdom teeth and if they do not crowd other teeth, they can stay and act like other molars for chewing food.
+Not everyone has them and if they do not crowd other teeth, they can stay and act like other molars for chewing food.

-Wisdom Teeth Pain and Infection
+Pain and Infection

 Often times, wisdom teeth become trapped in the jawbone and don’t break through the gum tissue.
 Sometimes wisdom teeth are crooked and cause cavities or gum disease.
 If wisdom teeth are crooked, blocked by other teeth or have a flap of gum tissue on top, plaque and food can enter around the tooth and cause cavities, gum disease or wisdom tooth infection.

 X-rays are taken to see if you have wisdom teeth and how they are placed in your jawbone.